-Outside the field of traditional real-time computing, many if not most real-time systems have some degree of dynamically real-time behavior by their actions—i.e., may be anywhere on the dynamically real-time expanse except at its static end-point.
+Outside the field of traditional real-time computing, most real-time systems have some degree of dynamically real-time behavior by their actions—i.e., may be anywhere on the dynamically real-time expanse except at its static end-point.

-This site explicitly defines the concepts of real-time per se, and related concepts such as predictability and hard/soft in terms of a mental model in a framework—quality of service—based on first principles about latency.
-This scholarly approach to carefully defining real-time concepts and terminology is essential for reasoning about non-trivial real-time systems.
+This site scientifically defines the concepts of real-time per se, and related concepts such as predictability and hard/soft in terms of a mental model in a framework—quality of service—based on first principles about latency.
+This scholarly approach to thoughtfully defining real-time concepts and terminology is essential for reasoning about non-trivial real-time systems.

-The Real-Time pages are a work-in-progress preview of my work-in-progress monograph “An Introduction to Fundamental Principles of Dynamic Real-Time Systems” [Jensen 2018].
+The Real-Time pages of this site are a work-in-progress preview of my work-in-progress monograph “An Introduction to Fundamental Principles of Dynamic Real-Time Systems” [Jensen 2018].

 An outdated list of selected papers authored by my research teams and myself, and published in professional society (IEEE, ACM) journals and conferences, is provided, and will be updated.
-Another source for some of those is my Google Scholar page and my academia.edu page.
+Other sources for some of those are my Google Scholar page and my academia.edu page.